Accounting

 March 31 | Intercompany payable | £2,000 |

 This is not an error.
-It is standard foreign currency accounting.
-But a reconciler who does not understand FX remeasurement will spend an hour investigating a variance that is completely expected.
+It is standard FX accounting.
+But a reconciler who does not understand remeasurement will spend an hour investigating a variance that is completely expected.

-Payroll was processed on March 29, a Friday.
-The GL recorded the wage expense, tax liabilities, and net pay liability on March 29.
-But the bank debit for the net payroll amount did not clear until April 1, the following Monday.
-The GL shows the cash outflow in March (because the payment was initiated).
-The bank statement shows it in April (because the funds did not leave the account until Monday).
-The bank reconciliation is out by the full net payroll amount, and it will stay that way until someone identifies the item as a timing difference and marks it as an outstanding disbursement.
+Payroll was processed on March 29.
+The GL recorded the wage expense and net pay liability on March 29.
+The bank debit did not clear until April 1.
+The bank reconciliation is out by the full net payroll amount until someone identifies it as an outstanding disbursement.
 For a company running biweekly payroll for 500 employees, a single payroll run can be $800,000 or more.
-That is a large outstanding item to track.

 A company pays 47 vendor invoices in a single ACH batch totaling $283,400.
-The bank statement shows one lump debit for $283,400.
-The AP sub-ledger shows 47 individual credits, each applied against a different vendor and invoice.
-Matching this one-to-many transaction without automation means pulling the ACH batch detail, tying each invoice to its share of the total, confirming the individual amounts sum to $283,400, and documenting the match.
-If even one invoice was pulled from the batch or the amount was adjusted after the batch was created, the total won't agree and the investigation begins.
+The bank statement shows one lump debit.
+The AP sub-ledger shows 47 individual credits.
+Matching this one-to-many transaction means pulling the ACH batch detail, tying each invoice to its share of the total, and confirming the amounts sum correctly.
+If even one invoice was adjusted after the batch was created, the total will not agree and the investigation begins.

 Standard support documentation by reconciliation type

-Auditors, reviewers, and SOX testing teams expect specific support for each type of reconciliation in accounting.
+Auditors, reviewers, and SOX testing teams expect specific support for each reconciliation type.
 A reconciliation that says "balance agrees" without evidence is not a completed reconciliation.
 It is an assertion.
-And in practice, many reconciliation files do not fail because the number is wrong.
-They fail because the support was assembled backward from the answer, reverse-engineered to justify a conclusion rather than built to prove one.
 Incomplete documentation is one of the most common reasons reconciliations fail review and get sent back for rework.

 Bank/Cash: